 Cipolla scientifically supports the concept that mammals compensate for hypoxic athletic challenge by squirting more blood to the brain.

-From the usage guide point of view — the Cipolla reference is scientifically supportive but technically impractical in that it does not provide an observable marker indicating achievement of the blood flow threshold.
+From the usage method point of view — the Cipolla reference is scientifically supportive but technically impractical in that it does not provide an observable marker indicating achievement of the blood flow threshold.
 The 400% seems and feels consistent in our experience and with the results.

 As for the desaturation levels.
 I think the exertion and hypoxia work together and are somewhat interchangeable — but it takes a lot more exertion to reach the level at sea level.

-Q: I have done this usage guide 10+ times and haven’t felt the dizziness or the euphoria feeling, why is that.
+Q: I have done this usage method 10+ times and haven’t felt the dizziness or the euphoria feeling, why is that.
 I also haven’t been able to complete the whole usage guide, do you need to get that feeling in order to do so?

 Not everyone experiences dizziness.
 I say that in the usage guide description because some people do and I want to reinforce the use of “safe” exercise equipment.